Open-Systems-Pharmacology/OSMOSES/Documentation/BuildingBlocks/InitialConditions-BB.md

+## Initial Conditions (IC)
+The Initial Conditions (IC) BB defines the containers in which the molecules will be present and their initial amounts.

+By default, an IC BB does not contain any enries.
+When a simulation is created from modules, a "Molecule A" will only be created in a "Container B" if there is at least one IC BB with the entry for "Molecule A" in "Container B".
+To add new entries to the IC BB, use the "Exdend" button located in the "Edit Initial Conditions" ribbon bar.
+A dialog window opens allowing to select the molecules for which the entries should be created (molecules from different modules can be selected) and a spatial structure.
+Entries will be created for each selected molecule in each physical container of the selected spatial structure.
+To add entries for the containers in different modules, the extension step must be repeated for each module.

+The entries in an IC BB are not restricted to the molecules and/or containers in the module where the IC BB is located.
+An IC BB can overwrite or extend the initial conditions for all combinations of molecules and containers in the whole project.

+Each module can contain none or multiple IC BBs.
+During simulation creation, only one IC BB from each module can be selected.

 ## Initial Conditions (IC) Building Block (BB)
 - An IC BB is an $n \times m$ matrix with $n$ the number of molecules and $m$ the number of containers, consisting of molecule names, container paths, start values, Scale Divisors, and the "is present" and "negative values allowed" properties
 - Values can be edited by user, new entries can be added or existing entries removed